andyhutch77/oAuthTwitterWrapper/README.md

 `Install-Package oAuthTwitterWrapper`

+Amend the appsettings to add your consumer key, secret and screen name.
+[Generate your key and secret here] (https://dev.twitter.com/apps/new)

 Create a macro script with the following code that outputs the json inline to the page:

           @using System